PrefectHQ/prefect/docs/guide/getting_started/first-steps.md

 It's possible to create state-dependencies with Prefect's functional API, as well.
 When calling a task as if it was a function, simply pass a list of tasks to a special `upstream_tasks` keyword argument; Prefect will automatically call `set_upstream()` on each one.

 ::: tip Mix-and-match
 You can switch between the functional API and the imperative API at any time.
 For example, half way through the previous code block, we could have called `with flow:` and entered a flow context in which the functional API was available.
 At a minimum, this would remove the need to pass `flow=flow` to each bind instruction.
+You can choose whichever style you prefer.
 :::